Ischemic stroke usually results when an artery to the brain is blocked, often by a blood clot and/or a fatty deposit due to atherosclerosis.

 Migraine headaches or drugs such as cocaine and amphetamines can cause spasm of the arteries, which can narrow the arteries supplying the brain long enough to cause a stroke.

 Occasionally, an ischemic stroke occurs when blood flow to the brain is normal but the blood does not contain enough oxygen.
 Disorders that reduce the oxygen content of blood include a severe deficiency of red blood cells (anemia Overview of Anemia Anemia is a condition in which the number of red blood cells is low.
-Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ), suffocation, and carbon monoxide poisoning Carbon Monoxide Poisoning Carbon monoxide poisoning is common.
-Symptoms may include headache, nausea, drowsiness, and confusion.
-The diagnosis is based on blood tests.
-Carbon monoxide detectors, adequate venting of furnaces... read more .
+Red blood cells contain hemoglobin, a protein that enables them to carry oxygen from the lungs and deliver it to all parts... read more ), suffocation, and carbon monoxide poisoning Carbon Monoxide Poisoning Carbon monoxide is a colorless, odorless gas that is produced when many materials are burned and can be toxic when breathed in large amounts Carbon monoxide poisoning is common.
+Symptoms may... read more .
 Usually, brain damage in such cases is widespread (diffuse), and coma results.